People's Mojahedin Organization of Iran: Human rights record

 In 2006, Iraqi Prime Minister Al-Maliki told the MEK it had to leave Iraq, but the MEK responded that the "request violated their status under the Geneva Convention".
 Al-Maliki and the Iraqi Ministry of Justice maintained that the MEK had committed human rights abuses in the early 1990s when it aided Saddam Hussain's campaign against the Shia uprising.
 According to Time magazine, the MEK has denied aiding Saddam in quashing Kurdish and Shia rebellions.

 In May 2005, Human Rights Watch (HRW) issued a report describing prison camps run by the MEK and severe human rights violations committed by the group against its members, ranging from prolonged incommunicado and solitary confinement to beatings, verbal and psychological abuse, coerced confessions, threats of execution, and torture that in two cases led to death.
 This report was disputed by the UK's Lord Corbett.
-Human Rights Watch released a statement in February 2006, stating the criticisms they received concerning the substance and methodology of the [No Exit] report, was unwarranted.
+Human Rights Watch released a statement in February 2006 stating the criticisms they received concerning the substance and methodology of the report were unwarranted.

 Former American military officers who had aided in guarding the MEK camp in Iraq gave differing accounts.
 Those suggested by MEK said its members had been free to leave the camp and that they had not found any prison or torture facilities.
 Captain Woodside who was not one of those who MEK suggested, said that US officers did not have regular access to camp buildings, or to group members and that it was difficult for members to leave.
-Jo Hyeran, in her work examining humanitarian violations of rebel groups to international law, states that the MEK has not accepted International Committee of the Red Cross (ICRC) visits to its detention centers.
+Jo Hyeran, in her work examining humanitarian violations of rebel groups to international law, states that the MEK has not accepted International Committee of the Red Cross (ICRC) visits to its detention centres.
 According to criticism of Human Right groups, marriage had been banned in the camp.
 Upon entry into the group, new members are indoctrinated in ideology and a revisionist history of Iran.
 All members are required to participate in weekly "ideologic cleansings".
-Members who defected from the MEK and some experts say that these Mao-style self-criticism sessions are intended to enforce control over sex and marriage in the organization as a total institution.
+Members who defected from the MEK and some experts say that these Mao-style self-criticism sessions are intended to enforce control over sex and marriage in the organisation as a total institution.
 MEK denied the brainwashing describing it as part of Iranian 'misinformation campaign.'
 Also Abbas Milani calls those describing MEK as a cult as lobbyists paid by Iranian regime.
 In July 2020 a German court ordered the Frankfurter Allgemeine Zeitung to remove false information about the MEK.